 What is stroganoff?

-Stroganoff is a classic dish that originated in Russia.
+Stroganoff is a classic dish originating from Russia.
 It typically consists of sautéed pieces of beef cooked in a rich and creamy sauce, often flavoured with onions, mushrooms, and sour cream.
 The dish is known for its hearty and comforting flavours, and it is traditionally served over rice.

 The ingredients list for this vegan stroganoff recipe is incredibly simple.
 If you have quite a varied vegan-friendly pantry and stocked-up fridge then you may well find you have all of these ingredients to hand.
 But if you don’t, then you can easily source these in most supermarkets.
 I have also provided some alternative suggestions just in case you fancy mixing up the recipe to suit you.

 - Vegan cream: A traditional stroganoff is made with soured cream, but you can substitute this really easily with a pre-made vegan cream.
 There are plenty of these in the supermarket.
 If you prefer something more nutritious and homemade then you can use my silken tofu sauce base or my cashew sauce base instead, like-for-like.

 - Mushrooms: I like to use chestnut mushrooms to bring an earthy flavour to this dish, but you could use a mix of other mushrooms to create this.
 Some other mushrooms that I would recommend trying out are shiitake, portobello, and oyster.
 However, if you do change which type of mushroom you are using then you may need to alter the cooking time somewhat.

 - Vegan ‘beef’: Picking a good vegan meat substitute is really important since this is traditionally a very meaty dish.
 I personally like to use these No-Beef Pieces by DOPSU, but you could also opt for seitan or soya pieces.
 For anyone who dislikes fake meat, you could increase the mushrooms in this recipe to replace it.